jeancsanchez/android-architecture/README.md

 UI actions and listens to user actions, which are passed to the presenter.
 Navigator responsible for navigating to another screen.

-Contracts are interfaces used to define the connection between views and presenters.
+Contracts are interfaces used to define the connection between presenters, views and navigators.

 ### Dependencies